 To promote the hidden talents and diversity of styles among the students of Brock University in Hip-hop choreography.
 We run classes every week where students are given the opportunity to showcase their own hip-hop choreography piece.
 Any students who wish to teach a class can sign up!
 This club will show true potential through a student’s own creativity and increase their ability to adapt to different styles of choreography from different teachers.
 This will also give students the confidence to compete and lead as an example.[email protected]

-Dig into east-asian culture, history and philosophy, especially focusing in China, and learn language at the same time.
+Dig into East-Asian culture, history and philosophy, especially focusing in China, and practice language at the same time.

 Mandarin Club is run by Confucius Institute at Brock University.

 Meeting Time: Wednesday, 17:00-19:00